dsc-courses/practice.dsc40a.com/problems/sp23-final2/sp23-final2-q04.md

 # BEGIN SUBPROB

-(2 points) Suppose each section of the plate is the same color (white).
+Suppose each section of the plate is the same color (white).
 Now we'd like to consider what happens if we can have the same food in multiple sections.
 What do we need to **add to part (c)'s answer** to get the number of different-looking plates of food that can be created,